-It is important that the correct dose is administered as indicated in the posology (see section 4.2).
-Care should be taken to ensure that patients are not underdosed or overdosed.
+Simponi® is registered in 50 mg and 100 mg strengths for subcutaneous administration.
+It is important that the right strength is used to administer the correct dose as indicated in the posology (see section 4.2).
+Care should be taken to provide the right strength to ensure that patients are not underdosed or overdosed.